 Apparently sign stealing didn’t help any Astros set a new franchise record for homers.
 Instead, famed Houston slugger Bagwell, forever remembered for his funky stance, has held the record since way back in 2000.
 He hit 47 dingers in the heyday of the “Killer B’s.”

-We get to the first of two players who set a record in 2019.
 Soler was considered one of the best prospects in baseball out of Cuba, but he couldn't stay healthy with the Cubs.
-Case in point, prior to 2019 he had never played more than 101 games in a season.
-Last year he played a full 162 game season, and that yielded 48 homers for Soler.
+Prior to 2019, he had never played more than 101 games in a season.
+In 2019, he played a full 162 game season and hit 48 homers.

 Nope, it’s not Mike Trout.
 It isn’t even Vlad Guerrero.
 Instead, it’s the largely forgotten Glaus who has the record for the Angels.
 In 2000 Glaus smacked 47 homers for Anaheim.
 Given the era, some may view that with skepticism.
 Well we have news for you.
 A lot of these records were set between 1998 and 2002.